nens/threedi-docs/source/d_viewing_results_mi.rst

    ‘3Di results NetCDF’.
 -  If the corresponding gridadmin.h5 file is located in the same folder, it will be found automatically.
--  You may leave empty the input ‘3Di model sqlite’; this is an optional input.
+-  If you want to include impervious surfaces in your analysis, fill the ‘3Di model sqlite’ input (optional).
 -  After selecting the inputs, the tool preprocesses your model results.
    This may take a few seconds (up to half a minute for very large models).